A toolpath is the intended trajectory that the tip of the endmill will follow, to remove material and produce the desired geometry of the workpiece.

 outside contours are usually associated with cutting the shape out of the stock material:

-inside contours are usually associated to creating a <shape>d-hole in a piece:
+inside contours are usually associated to creating a hole in a piece, the size of the shape:

 no-offset contours can be used for example for engraving the shape on the surface of the piece with a pointy bit.